- Estate Planning

 - Be made by someone of sound mind, memory, and understanding

 These rules exist to protect your wishes and reduce the chance of disputes.
+For full NSW requirements and how to create your Will in NSW, see our Online Wills NSW page and how to make a Will in NSW.

 Can You Make a Will Online in Australia?